agoel25/quantaTrader/README.md

 3. **Asynchronous I/O and Event Handling**: when orders are added, modified, or executed, the corresponding I/O event is handled asynchronously.
 This ensures the main processing thread is not stalled by I/O operations, thereby reducing waiting times.

 4. **Robin Hood Hashing**: [Robin Hood](https://github.com/martinus/robin-hood-hashing) hashing is used in in large hash maps to minimize variance in probe lengths, thus ensuring a more uniform distribution of entries.
-Leads to a much better lookup performance and cache efficiency.
+This leads to a much better lookup performance and cache efficiency.

 5. **Use of Structured Bindings (auto [a, b])**: this feature from C++17 allows efficient unpacking of tuples returned from functions like emplace().
 This minimizes the overhead associated with copying or accessing elements separately.